SublimeLinter/SublimeLinter-haml/README.md

    [sudo] gem install haml
    ```

 1. If you are using `rbenv` or `rvm`, ensure that they are loaded in your shell’s correct startup file.
-See [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Usage#shell-startup-files) for more information.
+See [here](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#shell-startup-files) for more information.

 Once `haml` is installed, you must ensure it is in your system PATH so that SublimeLinter can find it.
-This may not be as straightforward as you think, so please read [How linter executables are located](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Usage#how-linter-executables-are-located) in the documentation.
+This may not be as straightforward as you think, so please read about [how linter executables are located](http://sublimelinter.readthedocs.org/en/latest/usage.html#how-linter-executables-are-located) in the documentation.

 Once you have installed `haml` you can proceed to install the SublimeLinter-haml plugin if it is not yet installed.